If you’ve recently been screened for breast cancer, you may have seen the term atypical ductal hyperplasia (ADH) in your results.

 - avoiding tobacco

-- maintaining a healthy weight through regular exercise and eating a balanced diet
+- maintaining a moderate weight through exercising regularly and eating a nutrient-rich diet

 - using nonhormonal treatment options to manage any symptoms of menopause

-Your doctor might suggest medication if you’re at a higher risk of developing breast cancer.
+If you’re at a higher risk of developing breast cancer, your doctor might suggest medication.
 A higher risk can be due to previously having cancer or undergoing radiation therapy around your chest at a young age.

 These medications can cause serious side effects.
 Your doctor will only recommend them if you have a substantially higher risk of developing breast cancer.

 If you follow up with regular screenings, any signs of breast cancer will likely be caught before they start causing symptoms.
-However, because breast cancer can affect each woman differently, it’s important to keep an eye out for certain warning signs.
+Because breast cancer can affect each woman differently, it’s important to keep an eye out for certain warning signs.

 - a lump, knot, or thicker skin on part of your breast or under your arm